DON’T MISS

 6. Black Forest Open Air Museum, Baden-Württemberg

 History comes to life in 360 degrees at this super kid-friendly museum housed on the site of a 17th-century farmhouse.
 Through a collection of lovingly restored buildings, which are open for visitors to explore in detail, the museum lets you experience how people lived and worked in the Black Forest 600 years ago.
-There are plenty of family workshops for those who want to try their hand at historical crafts, while pigs, horses, cows, chickens and geese mill about for the animal lovers.
+There are plenty of family workshops for those who want to try their hand at historical crafts, while pigs, horses, cows, chickens and geese mill about for animal lovers.
 There’s also an adventure playground, perfect for running around.

 black forest open air museum